Anticyclotomic Euler systems for unitary groups: Vertical norm relations at split primes

 To obtain classes in the cohomology of $ \Sh_{\Gb}$ that are cohomologically trivial, it turns out it is enough to construct universal norms out of them in the ``$p$-direction''.
-Once we have accomplished this, we can apply the construction in Proposition \ref{AJIWprop} to map to the cohomology of the Galois representation attached to $\pi$.
-We obtain these universal norms by projecting these classes to the ordinary part of the cohomology of $\opn{Sh}_{\Gt} $ under the action of a suitable idempotent.
-As a consequence, we also obtain the vertical norm relations for the Euler system.
+Once we have accomplished this, we can apply the constructions in Appendix \ref{AbelJacobi} to map to the cohomology of the Galois representation attached to $\pi$.
+We obtain these universal norms by localising the cohomology of $\opn{Sh}_{\Gt} $ at a suitable maximal ideal of the ring $\mbb{Z}_p[\invs{T}]$.
+Informally, this process will cut out the part of the cohomology on which $\invs{T}$ acts through a scalar, which is congruent to a fixed element of $\overline{\mbb{F}}_p^{\times}$ modulo $p$.
+We describe this abstract process in this section.

+Let $\mbb{Z}_p[X]$ denote the polynomial algebra in one variable over $\mbb{Z}_p$.
+This is a unique factorisation domain and its quotients satisfy the following property: